 The state legislature reacted by passing a law calling for a constitutional convention.
 The purpose was to overturn the disastrous “experiment in social engineering.”
 New York State residents decided that was impossible to enforce Prohibition.
 They also believed that it created rather than solved problems.

-Sources for Prohibition Era Dry Laws in New York State
+Resource: Prohibition Era Dry Laws in New York State